SoftUni-Internal/interactive-content/04-Arrays-Advanced/00-Lesson-Intoduction-RO.md

+# Lesson Introduction

 [slide hideTitle]

-# Introducerea lecției
+# Lesson Content

-## În această lecție veți afla despre:
+## In this lesson you will learn:

 **1. Operațiuni de bază**